 Somewhat confusingly, many of the trails farther south are also marked as Fisherman’s Route and then there are more alternatives and add-ons farther south called Circular Routes, which are red and yellow.
 It is not as confusing as it sounds (although certainly more confusing than, say, a single trail with a single set of markers, but maybe less confusing than figuring out how long to make trekking poles based on degree of incline).

 The trail variants farther south that most closely follow the coast are also marked blue/green and considered the Fishermen’s Route and we stuck to those except the one day when we’d just had enough, and were quietly daydreaming about putting our feet up and drinking beer on a deck.
 Actually, I dreamt about that every day but we only let it affect our route once…

-The most popular section from Porto Covo to Odeceixe is 75 kilometres.
+The Fishermen’s Trail is 75 kilometres of hiking between Porto Covo and Odeceixe at the start of the Algarve.
+This is the most popular section of the Rota Vicentina.
 It is normally walked in 4 stages, although it is possible to do it in 3 if you are a fast hiker or are willing to do long days.

 Pros: Tremendously scenic, easy to follow, hardly any elevation gain or loss.

 This was far and away the most sand walking we’ve ever done and it certainly increases the degree of difficulty.
 The type of sand varied constantly – from wet, hard-packed beach walking to slightly sandy dirt trails to full-on deep trudging on sand dunes.